-While there are no specific preparation courses required for admission into this major, the department recommends completion of IGETC or the General Education course pattern at your college.
-For more information regarding major preparation, please visit, scandinavian.ucla.edu.
+There are no preparation courses required, but applicants must demonstrate sincere interest in the major.
+Completion of IGETC or the General Education course pattern at your college is strongly recommended.
+For more information regarding major preparation, please visit, https://elts.ucla.edu/b-a-inelts-nordic-studies/.